Iran hostage crisis: Motives and demands

-Documents discovered inside the American embassy

-Supporters of the takeover claimed that in 1953, the American Embassy had been used as a "den of spies" from which the coup was organized.
-Later, documents which suggested that some of the members of the embassy's staff had been working with the Central Intelligence Agency were found inside the embassy.
-Later, the CIA confirmed its role and that of MI6 in Operation Ajax.
-After the Shah entered the United States, Ayatollah Khomeini called for street demonstrations.
+Purported discovery of espionage documents

-Revolutionary teams displayed secret documents purportedly taken from the embassy, sometimes painstakingly reconstructed after shredding, in order to buttress their claim that "the Great Satan" (the U.S.) was trying to destabilize the new regime with the assistance of Iranian moderates who were in league with the U.S. The documents – including telegrams, correspondence, and reports from the U.S. State Department and the CIA – were published in a series of books which were titled Documents from the U.S. Espionage Den (اسناد لانه جاسوسی امریكا).
+Revolutionary teams displayed secret documents purportedly taken from the embassy, sometimes painstakingly reconstructed after shredding, in order to buttress their statement that the United States was trying to destabilize the new regime with the assistance of Iranian moderates who were in league with the U.S. The documents – including telegrams, correspondence, and reports from the U.S. State Department and the CIA – were published in a series of books which were titled Documents from the U.S. Espionage Den (اسناد لانه جاسوسی امریكا).
 According to a 1997 Federation of American Scientists bulletin, by 1995, 77 volumes of Documents from the U.S. Espionage Den had been published.
 Many of these volumes are now available online.

+1979 assault on the American embassy in Pakistan

+On November 21, 1979, the Embassy of the United States in Islamabad was attacked and burned down by a crowd of over 1,000 Pakistani rioters who had been inspired by the Iran hostage crisis.
+Most of the crowd consisted of students from Quaid-i-Azam University and received support from Muslim clerics and the political party Jamaat-e-Islami Pakistan.
+The incident led to the deaths of four embassy personnel (two Americans, two Pakistanis) and two rioters.
+Iranian leader Ruhollah Khomeini praised the attack; Khomeini played a role in inciting the riots after falsely claiming over a radio broadcast that the United States and Israel had orchestrated the Grand Mosque seizure by radical Muslim militants in Saudi Arabia.
+Pakistan's erstwhile president Muhammad Zia-ul-Haq condemned the burning of the embassy and eventually deployed the Pakistan Army to suppress the rioters.